sanzeeb3/internet-connection-status/readme.txt

 * Automatically grabs ajax requests made while the connection is down and remakes them after the connection is restored.
 * Simple UI with beautiful themes

+Keep the users entertained and engaged with a snake game while the connection is down.
+Improve your visitors abandonment problem.

 == Frequently Asked Questions ==